Big-Life-Lab/PHES-ODM/metadata.md

 -   **collection**: Method used to collect the data.

-    -   `grab sample`: Sample was a simple grab sample
+    -   `grabSample`: Sample was a simple grab sample
     -   `contFlowProp`: Continuous flow proportional
     -   `contConstant`: Continuous constant
     -   `contOther`: Continuous other